 The WordCamp Stuttgart #WCSTG was special: with a sustainable and diverse agenda, inspiring sessions and an impressive backdrop at Hohenheim Castle.
 Raidboxes was there as a Gold Sponsor.
 Our personal review.

 WordCamps and sustainability

-WordCamp Stuttgart was a pioneer in the field of "green" camps.
-This is probably due in no small part to the organising member Simon Kraft: with wpforfuture, he is initiating an initiative to make WordPress more sustainable.
+The WordCamp Stuttgart was a pioneer in terms of "green" camp.
+This is probably not least due to the Orga member Simon Kraft: He initiates with wpforfuture an initiative to make WordPress more sustainable.
 See our article How green is WordPress? with tips for developers and users of WordPress & WooCommerce.

 Raidboxes is also a pioneer for sustainability with its WordPress hosting.
 More and more hostare jumping on this bandwagon, including Stuttgart.
 We're happy about that, as long as it helps the environment.

 The ecological cornerstones of WordCamp Stuttgart:

 - Pure vegetarian and vegan food, this was estimated to save up to one tonne of CO2

 - Avoiding disposable packaging and tableware, including at the coffee bar

 - Little print and little swag

 - No T-shirts for the participants

 - Sustainable topics on the Contributor Day and in the sessions

 - The Orga's request to compensate for CO2 emissions via atmosfair

 We sponsors were also encouraged not to distribute unnecessary material.
 And - where possible - to use public transport.
 Future WordCamps can certainly take their cue from this green agenda.

 WordPress and diversity

 The organising team in Stuttgart worked hard in advance to present a session plan that was as balanced as possible.
 In the end, 8 out of 29 speakers were female, after initially only three women.
 Simon emphasised in conversation that the actual goal of WordCamps - balance - was still far from being achieved.
 But overall, the situation has improved considerably when you think back to the German-speaking camps four/five years ago.

 The more colourful the speaker landscape, the more topics can be offered.
 And in the end, the more people feel represented by the WordPress community.
 See also the diversity initiative of WordCamp Düsseldorf.

 Overall, WordCamp Stuttgart looked like this: